ardata-fr/workspace/README.md

 ## Example Shiny app using workspace

-`workspace` can be useful for managing user imported datasets in Shiny apps.
-The example shows how to create, add datasets, pack and unpack the user’s workspace.
+`workspace` can be useful for managing datasets in Shiny apps.
+The example shows how to create, add datasets, pack and unpack a workspace.

 ``` r
 library(workspace)